jrousu/HM3/HM3-readme.txt

 Kernel-Based Learning of Hierarchical Multilabel Classification Models'

-The implementation is due to Juho Rousu (firstname dot lastname at cs.helsinki.fi).
+The implementation is due to Juho Rousu (firstname dot lastname at aalto.fi).
 The implementation is a research prototype and is provided AS IS, no warranties or quarantees of any kind are given.

 Data format